vorillaz/react-openapi-swr/README.md

 Using the OpenAPI specification, Swagger allows you to describe your APIs and export the definitions in a JSON or YAML file.
 This file can then be used to automatically generate an API client on top of [SWR](https://swr.vercel.app/), a React Hooks library for remote data fetching.
 Furthermore, we will prodive data mocks using [Mock Service Worker](https://mswjs.io/), a library that allows you to mock API endpoints your tests and development environment.

+## The Pizza App 🍕

+The API that we will be using is a simple API for managing a pizza menu.
+The API allows you to list the pizzas and add a new pizza in the menu.

 ## Getting started

 In order to get started, you need to have [Node.js](https://nodejs.org/en/)  and [pnpm](https://pnpm.io/) installed on your machine.
 Once you have installed the dependencies, you can run the following commands: